 Using watered-down brown ink on paper and embossed designs with chalk pastel, this work explores a fresh consideration of architectural ornamentation.
 These works are insubstantial, a contrast to the fixed forms of architecture which are meant to last.

-Pale ink on paper fades almost into invisibility, making a ghost of an interior, like seeing something out of the corner of your eye that is not there when you look directly.
-The watered ink interacts with the paper making it slightly three dimensional.
+Pale ink on white paper fades almost into invisibility, making a ghost of an interior, like seeing something out of the corner of your eye that is not there when you look directly.
+The watered ink interacts with the paper making it slightly three dimensional (Arabesque and Victoriana pieces).
 Embossed designs can barely be seen, accented by a minimal application of colour.

 Note: photos have been enhanced to ensure that the surface details can be seen online; this makes the paper look gray, however the work is on white paper.